gdsbook/book/notebooks/12_feature_engineering.md

 local_mode = weights.lag_categorical(d500_w, airbnbs_albers[['bedrooms']].values)
 ```

-Since we are now treating these features as discrete, it helps to use `pandas.crosstab` to visualize their distribution:
+Since we are now treating the number of bedrooms as a discrete feature, we can use a crosstab from `pandas` to examine the relationship between a listing and the typical size of listings nearby:

 ```python
 crosstab = pandas.crosstab(airbnbs_albers.bedrooms,